LoveIiei/AIEnglishTutor/README.md

 5.  **To use Cloud Mode:** Uncheck the local model box and enter your OpenRouter and Azure API keys, then click "Save".
 6.  **Restart the application** for the new settings to take effect.
 7. Press and hold the "Hold to Talk" button to start a conversation!

+## Contribution:
+Any PRs and suggestions are welcomed!

+## Credit:
+Thanks for sutemo creating such an amazing character sprite, please find the original work and support him/her at https://sutemo.itch.io/female-mature-anime-sprite